-For each preferential variable (GSP, ACP, EBA and RTA) and each tariff-line, we compute the preferential margin as the difference between the applied MFN duty and the preferential duty granted under each specific trade arrangement.
-We address the overlapping of preferences by assuming that if a country benefits from GSP and ACP agreements, the trade flows enter the EU market under the ACP regime.
+For each preferential variable (GSP, ACP, EBA and RTA) and each tariff-line, we compute the preferential margin as the difference between the MFN duty and the preferential duty granted under any specific trade arrangement.
+Finally, in defining the margins of trade preferences, we address the overlapping of preferences by assuming that if a country benefits from GSP and ACP agreements, the trade flows enter the EU market under the ACP regime.
 Similarly, if a country benefits from GSP and RTA, then we assume that the imports enter the EU market under RTA.
 These choices are based on two arguments.
-The first refers to the fact that, for the five products considered in this paper, GSP tariffs are generally higher than the preferential tariffs established in favour of ACP and RTA countries.
-The second consideration is that RTA and ACP agreements involve RoO which are much less restrictive than those under GSP.
-Therefore, exporting countries will prefer not to use the GSP scheme even if the preferential margin is equal to that received with the Cotonou agreement or with a RTA.
-To be more precise, the GSP variable is the preferential margin granted by the EU to the imports of the s-th product from the developing countries eligible for GSP treatment only.
-In other words, the GSP variable regards a sample of countries net of LDCs and ACPs.
-Similarly, the ACP variable represents the margin of trade preference in favour of the group of countries net of LDCs which signed the Cotonou agreement.
-The RTA variable indicates the margin of preference granted in favour of developing countries which signed bilateral trade agreements with the EU.
+The first refers to the fact that, for the five products considered in this paper, GSP tariffs are generally higher than the